becoinc/sdk_resources/beco_SDK_iOS_user_guide.md

 The `Deployment Target` setting is set to 9.0, thus requiring iOS 9.0 or newer.
 The SDK has Universal (iPhone and iPad) support and Beco has tested the SDK extensively on both types of devices.

 #### Third Party Libraries
-The Beco SDK depends on the following third party libraries:
+The latest release of Beco SDK has removed dependancy on third party libraries.
-* **The XCGLogger library version 5.0.1+**, which is available from GitHub (https://github.com/DaveWoodCom/XCGLogger).
-MIT License.

-We’ve included pre-built binaries of this software (v6.0.2) with the SDK and Example Applications.

 #### Environment
 The Beco SDK is designed to work with Beco Beacons exclusively.
 Generic BLE beacons or iBeacon devices from other vendors are not supported.